there4/fogbugz-php-cli/README.md

 # FogBugz Command Line Client

-A simple command line application that can be used to manage your FogBugz account, working on status, read cases, and leave short notes.
+A simple command line client application that can be used to manage your FogBugz account, working on status, read cases, and leave short notes.

 ## Help